 Radio Astronomy Projects

-This project entails the test and verification of PARI’s four radio telescopes.
-The intern will develop, test and rehearse an observation plan for the instruments for use during the August 2017 solar eclipse.
+Kristin Brady, Whitman College, will conduct tests and verification of PARI’s four radio telescopes.
+Kristin will develop, test and rehearse an observation plan for the instruments for use during the August 2017 solar eclipse.

 DELL/EMC IT Internship